 We accept articles written by medical students and clinicians covering clinically relevant topics.
 These include original, systematic review, literature review, perspective, historical, and case report articles.

-Since its founding in 1957, the Journal has been served by both student doctors and clinicians in the publication process and is proud to be the longest serving Journal run by and for both medical students and clinicians.
-Our parent Society, the Royal Medical Society, is the oldest medical society in the United Kingdom and was established by student doctors in 1737.
-Today the Journal is run by a core of student doctor editors, an international academic advisory board, a team of senior student peer reviewers, and a team of expert clinician and academic reviewers, totalling over forty individuals.
+Since its founding in 1957, the Journal has been served by both student doctors and clinicians in the publication process and is proud to be one of the longest serving Journals run by and for both medical students and clinicians.
+Our parent Society, the Royal Medical Society, is the oldest medical society in the United Kingdom and was established by medical students in 1737.
+Today the Journal is run by a core of student doctor editors, an international academic advisory board, a team of senior student peer reviewers, and a team of expert clinician and academic reviewers, totalling over hundred individuals.

-The Unfamiliar is a student-led journal based at the University of Edinburgh, aimed at making anthropology easily and widely accessible to audiences beyond academia.
+The Unfamiliar is a postgraduate student-led journal based at the University of Edinburgh, aimed at making anthropology easily and widely accessible to audiences beyond academia.
+We seek to provide a forum for postgraduate students and early-career researchers for the publication of, and creative engagement with, their research.